Arduino and KNX

 Connection to KNX

-Since I use KNX as my main bus system it was obvious to try to connect both.
-During my research I came across a bus coupler from Siemens.
+Since I use KNX as my main bus system, I ask myself how to connect it.
+During my research I came across a knx bus connector from Siemens.
 A voltage of 5 V as well as a serial interface is provided via the pin header of the bus coupling unit.
 Thus no additional voltage supply is necessary.

 Chosse the right arduino board